simonspa/corryvreckan/src/modules/Clustering4D/README.md

 **Status**: Functional

 ### Description
-This module performs clustering for detectors with valid individual hit timestamps (such as Timepix3 or ATLASpix).
+This module performs clustering for detectors with valid individual hit timestamps.
 The clustering method is a charge-weighted centre of gravity calculation, using a positional cut and a timing cut on proximity.

 Split clusters can be recovered using a larger search radius for neighbouring pixels.